Stellarium/stellarium/skycultures/chinese_xianglin/description.md

 ##### Great Horn

-*Great Horn* (Chinese: 大角, Pinyin: Dà Jiǎo) is 1 star between the Celestialinders.
+*Great Horn* (Chinese: 大角, Pinyin: Dà Jiǎo) is 1 star between the left and right *Conductors*.

 ##### Left Conductor

 *Left Conductor* (Chinese: 左摄提, Pinyin: Zuǒ Shè Tí) consists of 3 stars.
+The left and right *Conductors* sandwiching the *Great Horn*

 ##### Right Conductor

-*Right Conductor* (Chinese: 右摄提, Pinyin: Yòu Shè Tí) consists of 3 stars, directly south of the *Dipper* handle, sandwiching the *Great Horn*.
+*Right Conductor* (Chinese: 右摄提, Pinyin: Yòu Shè Tí) consists of 3 stars, directly south of the handle of the *Northern Dipper*.
+The left and right *Conductors* sandwiching the *Great Horn*

 ##### Executions